User Guides v3.0

 The Key Range filter item transposes a range of notes up or down by a specified interval.
 It is possible to change the channel of the notes, and indicate if notes outside the range should be suppressed.
 Also, if the target channel is different from the source channel then it is possible to indicate whether or not to map other events than notes to the new channel.

-Also consider the related filter types Keyboard Split and Transpose.
+Also consider the related filter types Keyboard Split and Transpose

 Key Range To Note

 Maps a range of notes to a single note on the same channel, and keeps the velocity.
-It is possible to suppress notes outside the indicated range.

 Keyboard Split